Balladebits/Balladebits/README.md

 I'm NOT an artist but i like drawing sometimes

-I roam around the docks or the Cafe (+18 English Server Only) and frequently join parties
+I'm mostly like at the docks (+18 English Server Only) and frequently join parties

-Minors and aromantic people please DNI (no,i do not hate Aromantic,it's because i'm a cuddler and i prefer not making them uncomfortable)
+DNI if:
+- Minor
+- Aromantic (Don't hate them but as a cuddler i don't want to make them uncomfy)
+- Vegan (I'm Ok with vegetarianism)

+Also i don't follow the basic DNI criteria,i only laugh if you're transphobic,homophobic or else,i know not everyone will understand all this LGBT+ stuff (even i don't understand sometimes)

 I speak Both Spanish and English (Native Spanish,but use a lot of english anyway)